jazik/termenv/README.md

 # termenv

-Configuration of terminal enviroment with ansible playbook.
+Configuration of terminal environment with ansible playbook.

 The configuration contains very basic setup with:
 - [`zsh`](https://zsh.sourceforge.io/)